-The STI F-D Grant has allowed its participants to share in the remarkable work that has come to fruition as a result of STEP-Up and Lead the STLE-2 Grant.
-Five component districts
+The STLE-D Grant has allowed its participants to share in the remarkable STEP-Up and Lead work that has come to fruition as a result of the STEP-Up and Lead

 (Millbrook, Poughkeepsie, Rhinebeck, Spackenkill, and Wappingers) have had leaders participate in a cohort, sharing in successful STLE-2 practices.
 This cohort, led by two successful STLE-2 principals, has collaborated to develop leadership practices that will influence teaching and learning in their component districts.
 A showcase of their vision was presented June 9th.